Theodor Fontane

 Iwan-Michelangelo D’Aprile: Fontane.
 Ein Jahrhundert in Bewegung.
 Reinbek b.
 Hamburg 2018. – Regina Dieterle: Theodor Fontane.
 Biografie.
 München 2018. – Hans-Dieter Rutsch: Der Wanderer.
 Das Leben des Theodor Fontane.
 Berlin 2018. – Hans Dieter Zimmermann: Theodor Fontane.
 Der Romancier Preußens.
 München 2019.

-• In 1850 his parents separate without a divorce.
+• 1850, his parents separate without a divorce.
 Fontane receives a small position in the Prussian State and marries.
-Loss of position due to dissolution of the bureau.
+Loss of position due to dissolution of the department.

-• He is sent to London in 1851 in conjunction with a new position at the “Zentralstelle für Preßangelegenheiten” (Central Department for Press Affairs).
+• 1851 new position at the »Zentralstelle für Preßangelegenheiten« (Central Department for Press Affairs), on whose behalf he is sent to London.

-• From 1855 to 1859 as a press agent on government mandate in London.
+• 1855 to 1859 works as a press agent on government mandate in London.
 Political and feuilletonistic reports for German newspapers.

 • Birth of six sons, three of which die shortly thereafter, and a daughter, Martha.
 Return to Berlin.

-• In 1860 employed by the Neue Preußische Zeitung a.k.a.
-Kreuzzeitung as “mock correspondent” (unechte Korrespondenzen) of the English article until he left in 1870.
+• 1860 employed by the Neue Preußische Zeitung a.k.a.
+Kreuzzeitung as »unechter Korrespondent« (mock correspondent) of the English articles until he resigns in 1870.

 • In the following years, publication of travel books from England and Scotland.
-Commencement of the Wanderungen durch die Mark Brandenburg as a consequence of newspaper and magazine articles, which first appear as a book in 1861 and undergo several revisions and volumes.
+Commencement of the Wanderungen durch die Mark Brandenburg as a series of newspaper and magazine articles, which first appear as a book in 1861 and undergoes several revisions and sequential publishing.

-• Trips to the war theatres in 1864 (against Denmark), 1866 (against Austria) and 1870/71 (against France).
-Subsequently comprehensive war books appear in the deceptive hope of kingly recognition.
+• Trips to the theatre of war in 1864 (against Denmark), 1866 (against Austria) and 1870/71 (against France).
+Subsequently, comprehensive war books appear in hopes of earning royal recognition.
+Spends several months as a prisoner of war in France because he is mistaken for a spy.

-• In 1870 start of twenty years of work as a theatre critic at the Vossische Zeitung.
+• 1870 begins his twenty years of work as a theatre critic for the Vossische Zeitung.

-• In 1876 an attempt at civil service occupation, which Fontane abandons after a few months of his own volition.
+• 1876 attempts to become a civil servant, which Fontane abandons after a few months of his own volition.

-• From 1878, 16 novels and novellas appear in 20 years beginning with Vor dem Sturm until Der Stechlin, concurrently, among others, autobiographical works and reprints of Gedichte and the Wanderungen.
+• From 1878, 16 novels and novellas appear in 20 years, beginning with Vor dem Sturm to Der Stechlin, including, among others, autobiographical works and reprints of Gedichte and the Wanderungen.

-• In 1894 Fontane becomes an honorary doctor of the Friedrich-Wilhelms-Universität zu Berlin.
+• In 1894 Fontane receives an honorary doctorate of the Friedrich Wilhelms University Berlin.

 Theodor Fontane dies on the 20th of September 1898 in his Berlin apartment.